A Study of FT 2102 in Participants With Advanced Solid Tumors and Gliomas With an IDH1 Mutation

 This study is being conducted to help determine whether β-elemene as maintain treatment for complete remission patients of newly diagnosed malignant gliomas following standard treatment, is able to delay tumor growth, or impact how long people with newly diagnosed high-grade glioma.

-A Study Testing the Effect of Immunotherapy (Ipilimumab and Nivolumab) for People With Recurrent Glioblastoma With Elevated Mutational Burden
+A Study Testing the Effect of Immunotherapy (Ipilimumab and Nivolumab) in Patients With Recurrent Glioblastoma With Elevated Mutational Burden

-This phase II trial studies how well immunotherapy (ipilimumab and nivolumab) works in treating patients with glioblastoma that has come back (recurrent) and has a high mutational burden.
-Immunotherapy with monoclonal antibodies, such as ipilimumab and nivolumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
-Giving ipilimumab and nivolumab may lower the chance of recurrent glioblastoma from growing or spreading compared to standard surgery or chemotherapy.
+This phase II trial studies the effect of immunotherapy drugs (ipilimumab and nivolumab) in treating patients with glioblastoma that has come back (recurrent) and carries a high number of mutations.
+Cancer is caused by changes (mutations) to genes that control the way cells function.
+Tumors with high number of mutations may respond well to immunotherapy.
+Immunotherapy with monoclonal antibodies such as ipilimumab and nivolumab may help the body's immune system attack the cancer and may interfere with the ability of tumor cells to grow and spread.
+Giving ipilimumab and nivolumab may lower the chance of recurrent glioblastoma with high number...

 A Study to Assess the Safety and Tolerability of AZD1390 Given With Radiation Therapy in Patients With Brain Cancer